22bruce/Brainforest/README.md

 - **Move a Node**: Click and drag a node to reposition it

 ### Creating and Editing Content

+#### Adding a Custom LLM Model

+1. Click the "Add Model" button in the top toolbar
+2. In the modal dialog that appears:
+   - **Endpoint URL**: Enter the API endpoint (e.g., `https://generativelanguage.googleapis.com`)
+   - **API Key**: Enter your API key (this will be stored securely in your browser)
+   - **Model Name**: Enter the model name (e.g., `gemini-2.5-flash`)
+3. Click "Save Configuration" to test and save your settings
+4. The configuration will be stored locally and used for all future AI interactions

+> **Security Note**: API keys are stored only in your browser's local storage and never transmitted to our servers.

 #### Adding a New Subtopic